-A reporter and a blind retired journalist try to solve a series of murders.
-The crimes are connected to experiments by a pharmaceutical company in secret research.
+A reporter and a retired journalist who is blind strive to investigate a string of killings.
+The crimes are linked to covert research conducted by a pharmaceutical corporation.

-The Cat o’ Nine Tails is a 1971 giallo film written and directed by Dario Argento, adapted from a story by Dardano Sacchetti, Luigi Cozzi, and an uncredited Bryan Edgar Wallace.
-Although it is the middle entry in Argento’s so-called “Animal Trilogy” (along with The Bird with the Crystal Plumage and Four Flies on Grey Velvet), the titular “cat o’ nine tails” does not directly refer to a literal cat, nor to a literal multi-tailed whip; rather, it refers to the number of leads that the protagonists follow in the attempt to solve a murder.
-Though unsuccessful in Europe, it was acclaimed in the United States.
-Argento admitted in the book Broken Mirrors, Broken Minds: The Dark Dreams of Dario Argento that he was less than pleased with the film, and has repeatedly cited it as his least favorite of all of his films.
+Dario Argento wrote and directed The Cat o’ Nine Tails in 1971, based on a narrative by Dardano Sacchetti, Luigi Cozzi, and an uncredited Bryan Edgar Wallace.
+Although it is part of Argento’s so-called “Animal Trilogy” (along with The Bird with the Crystal Plumage and Four Flies on Grey Velvet), the titular “cat o’ nine tails” does not refer to a literal cat or a literal multi-tailed whip; rather, it refers to the number of leads that the protagonists pursue in their attempt to solve a murder.
+Though it was a failure in Europe, it was a success in the United States.
+In the book Broken Mirrors, Broken Minds: The Dark Dreams of Dario Argento, Argento stated that he was dissatisfied with the picture and has frequently rated it as his least favorite of all of his films.